vitalii-samoilenko/ai-chat-bot/readme.md

 					"value": "johndoe"
 				}
 			],
-			"content": "johndoe: @botusername how is it going?"
+			"content": "@botusername how is it going?"
 		},
 		{
 			"tags": [